eviltester/thingifier/challenger/src/main/resources/content/tools/clients/kreya.md

 A very capable API client but the proxy configuration is a little hard to setup as it can only be configured using environment variables, and then all application traffic is visible.

+**Warning: Kreya sends usage diagnostic information back to company e.g. what types of methods and features are used.
+No Payloads or URLs are sent.
+If this is an issue for your company then you probably should not evaluate.
+The diagnostic information is visible when you configure Kreya to work with a Proxy.**

 It can import Open API files, but I had to amend the collection afterwards because the default base url had been configured incorrectly.

 I don't like that I cannot 'see' the actual request that is sent.
 I was able to view it in proxy but not in the UI.